 A liberal arts education, at its best, creates a bridge between the theoretical and the practical and helps students understand the ways theory and experience relate to and enrich each other.
 Faculty and students are encouraged to engage in service learning, internships and other kinds of experiences that will complement the classroom.

 Faculty members are significant role models.
-If you are interested in interdisciplinary work and supportive of the CORE curriculum, your students will share that interest and excitement.
-Faculty are expected to teach in the CORE program as part of their responsibility to the university.
+If you are interested in interdisciplinary work and supportive of the Your Drury Fusion curriculum, your students will share that interest and excitement.
+Faculty are expected to teach in the Your Drury Fusion program as part of their responsibility to the university.

 As a faculty member at Drury University, you are expected to maintain the highest standards of professional behavior.
 You should have the same high standards for your students.
 Values and value judgments are implicit in everything we do and everything we teach.

 Our classrooms should be inquiring, open, and tolerant.
 We should encourage those same virtues in our students as we help them learn to consider questions of value and to make reasoned value judgments.
 A part of a liberal education is to learn and practice tolerance and openness to other views.
 A free and open discussion of ideas must characterize our community.
 Just as the university will respect and protect your right to academic freedom as a faculty member, you should protect the rights of your students to academic freedom.
 You should encourage them to feel that they are in an environment of free and open discussion, and do your best to cultivate such an environment in your classrooms and beyond.

 Civility in discourse is absolutely essential.
 We teach that best by modeling it in our behavior.
 We should encourage students to be courteous in their relationships with other students, particularly during debate and disagreement in class.
 Courtesy is expected in communication with all of the employees of the university, with students, with parents and, indeed, all of our constituents.